Spain to seek advisers on Bankia stake sale next week

 MADRID Spain will next week formally seek advisors to steer the sale of part of its 68 percent stake in bailed out lender Bankia (BKIA.MC), a spokeswoman for the country's bank restructuring fund FROB said on Friday.

-Government and banking sources had told Reuters earlier this month the Spanish government was considering selling a stake of as much as 18 percent during the first quarter of this year, aiming to start recouping part of the 22 billion euros (18.0 billion pounds) injected into the bank since 2012.
+Government and banking sources had told Reuters earlier this month the Spanish government was considering selling a stake of as much as 18 percent during the first quarter of this year, aiming to start recouping part of the 22 billion euros ($29.8 billion) injected into the bank since 2012.

 Bankia became a symbol of Spain's financial crisis, after the huge losses it and other banks suffered due to a property market collapse forced the government to take 41.3 billion euros in European aid to rescue the country's weakest lenders.